Welcome to our homeschool for little spooks this Halloween.

 The Real Prince Dracula Yes, there was a real Dracula, and he was a true prince of darkness.
 He was Prince Vlad III Dracula, also known as Vlad Tepes, meaning “Vlad the Impaler.”
 The Turks called him Kaziglu Bey, or “the Impaler Prince.”

 Read The Legend of the Jack-O-Lantern and find out how Irish immigrants brought this story to America.
+According to Irish folklore a man named Jack, well known for his drunkenness and quick temper got very drunk at a local pub on All Hallows Eve.
+He met the Devil outside the pub because the Devil wanted his soul.
+Jack asked him for one more drink but he didn’t have the money to pay.
 Perhaps make a skit of it and act it out on Halloween!

 Visit a Haunted House!
 A directory of haunted houses in the US and Canada.
 Some may be in historic buildings.